 The recent discussions by Federal Reserve (Fed) Chairman Jerome Powell and European Central Bank (ECB) President Christine Lagarde shed light on the current monetary policy outlook.
-Powell emphasized the stickiness of inflation, indicating a challenge for policymakers.
+Powell emphasized the stickiness of services inflation, indicating a potential challenge for policymakers.
 He also mentioned that wage increases are moderating towards sustainable levels, but still remain above equilibrium.
 Lagarde pointed out that the labor market is cooling off and that inflation may reach 2% in the near future.

 The Federal Reserve (Fed) plays a crucial role in shaping monetary policy in the United States.
 With dual mandates of achieving price stability and fostering full employment, the Fed primarily adjusts interest rates to achieve these objectives.
 When inflation exceeds the 2% target, the Fed raises interest rates to curb excess price growth.
 Conversely, when inflation is below target or unemployment is high, the Fed may lower interest rates to stimulate borrowing and economic activity.